 Undergraduate Research Opportunities

-Southern Connecticut State University is pleased to announce that grants for the Summer 2017 and Fall 2017 semesters are available to support independent undergraduate research.
+Southern Connecticut State University is pleased to announce that grants for the Spring 2018 semesters are available to support independent undergraduate research.
 This initiative, Undergraduate Research Grants, is funded by the SCSU Foundation.
 Grants of $3,000 each will be awarded to undergraduate students to complete research in any academic discipline represented on the SCSU campus.
 Each student awardee will be guided by a faculty mentor.
 Faculty mentors will receive one credit of load credit for their guidance of the proposed student research.

 The student may accept the full $3,000 as a stipend, or, if needed, a portion of the money can be used for expenses related to the project.